 For a short period of time, he worked outside the security services, in the public sector, but through his academic work, he remained dedicated to security engagements.

-Hristovski completed postgraduate studies at the Faculty of Security at the University "St. Kliment Ohridski" in 2019 with a thesis on the topic related to the denationalization of foreign fighters as part of measures to combat terrorism.
+Hristovski completed postgraduate studies at the Faculty of Security at the University "St. Kliment Ohridski" in 2019 with a thesis on the topic related to the deradicalization of foreign fighters as part of measures to combat terrorism.

 During his almost two-decade professional career, Hristovski participated in numerous international trainings and study stays, the most significant of which are those related to the Marshall Plan and the ELEA programs.